 Normal Distribution

-Normal distribution is defined by 2 parameters: mean (mu, \(\mu\)) and standard deviation (sigma, \(\sigma\)).
-Often (outside R) variance (sigma^2, \(\sigma^2\)) is used in place of standard deviation to define the second parameter.
-Always pay attention to which one is in question since mixing up numerical values of these parameters badly mixes up all the statistics!
-For now, remember that the basic R functions take in standard deviation sigma.
+An instance of Normal distribution is defined by two parameters: mean (mu, \(\mu\)) and standard deviation (sigma, \(\sigma\)).
+Often (outside R) variance (sigma^2, \(\sigma^2\)) is used instead of the standard deviation to define the second parameter.
+Always pay attention to which one of the parameters is in question since mixing up numerical values of these two parameters badly mixes up all the statistics!
+For now, remember that the basic R functions take in the standard deviation sigma.

 The standard normal distribution, N(0,1), has mean = 0 and sd = 1.
 Let’s plot the density function dnorm(,0, 1) and the cumulative distribution function pnorm(, 0, 1) of N(0,1) next to each other.
-We use par(mfrow = c(1,2)) to set the plotting parameter mfrow to split the plotting region into 1 row and 2 columns, and the two plots will be shown next to each other.
+We use par(mfrow = c(1,2)) to set the plotting parameter mfrow to split the plotting region into 1 row and 2 columns, and then the two plots will be shown next to each other in a single plotting area.

 x = seq(-3, 3, 0.001) #range of x-values where we evaluate dnorm() and pnorm()